lukasxlabrie/fire_type_with_me/README.md

 72 Fresh Assorted donuts (located in the Sheriffs Station) Mysterious Jade Signet Ring (located in the Owl Cave)

 The Black Lodge is where Bob is keeping Cooper.

+Enter The Black Lodge with all items to save Coop, in this sceanrio print "There they are, Albert.
+Faces of stone!
+Good job, Agent Dale Cooper is safe".

-Enter with all items to save Coop and return to another dimension with no sense of reality.
-Enter without them and remain trapped with cooper "Sometimes my arms bend back".
-IF POSSIBLE MAKE TEXT PRINT BACKWARDS WHEN IN THIS ROOM.
+ Enter without them and remain trapped with cooper for eternity, in this scenario print  "Sometimes my arms bend back".